cero-absoluto/vozciudadana/README.md

 | SIM only | 75% |
 | IP only | 60% |
 | Institutional email OTP | 90% |
+ Scores indicate verification-signal strength and are not statistical probabilities.
 ---

 ## How verification works